murphyka/information_explorable/info_decomp.md

 ### Footnotes

+<a class='footend' key='transmission-caveats'></a>
+assuming there is some standard operating voltage

+<a class='footend' key='weather-caveats'></a>
+It also turns out that weather one day is statistically independent of weather the next, so forecasting won't help you.

 <a class='footend' key='entropy'></a>
 With `$X$` a random variable and `$p(x)$` the probability distribution regarding its outcomes, the entropy `$H(X)=\mathbb{E}_{x\sim p(x)} [- \log p(x)]$`.